You are probably thinking Bliss has either 1. Made a typo in their title 2. Missed out a word 3. Gone a bit nuts.

 Yes you can get rid of it pretty easily, distract yourself with some activity that you enjoy, play sport, drink alcohol, chat with friends, watch a funny video – (this still brings a smile to my face 12 years on… 😀 )

 Couple it with societal pressure to only show yourself as living a great life, being happy, or at least appearing to be happy to get rid of being sad, and it is easy to understand why we are so keen to get rid of the feeling.

 But whatever made you sad in the first place will still be there.
 Like when we feel hungry or thirsty, we can prolong it for a period of time distracting ourselves, but we are going to have to eat or drink eventually.

 Fear and anxiety help protect against potential threats, we become more cautious and careful and to ignore these feelings could lead to bad things happening to us.

 Our default state is not to be sad and miserable, so like with hunger telling us to eat something before we collapse, we should pay attention to the feeling because it’s telling us something isn’t quite right.

 There are a number of reasons you can feel sad- loss of cherished possessions, friends, loved ones, hearing of unfortunate news, loneliness, everyone is wired differently and will be sad for different reasons.

 But what we can do is pay attention and learn from it rather than avoid it.
-Be mindful (free guide to developing mindfulness here), meditate on it and use your insight to dig deep into what is causing you to be sad before using this knowledge to go forward and improve your life 🙂
+Be mindful (learn how to be mindful in my step by step chapter inside my book : understanding loneliness) , meditate on it and use your insight to dig deep into what is causing you to be sad before using this knowledge to go forward and improve your life 🙂

 If you enjoyed reading this like many others, don’t miss out on my next article- fill in your details below to be notified of new posts (and free mind blowing concept article)!
 Your details will not be shared with 3rd party providers, no spam – promise.